 When the exemption is put in place without a valid predominant use study, it can create a sales tax liability with the taxing authority of the State the facility is located.
-The statute of limitations is typically 2 to 4 years; meaning the taxing authority could charge up to 48 months of sales taxes plus penalties and interest when no predominant use study is provided as proof of entitlement.
+The statute of limitations is typically 2 to 10 years; meaning the taxing authority could charge up to 120 months (if the facility is in Missouri) of sales taxes plus penalties and interest when no predominant use study is provided as proof of entitlement.
 In addition to paying back taxes, the tax savings going forward may be lost as well; except where 100% of the utility is used in qualifying processes (not for office, warehouse, break rooms, restrooms, retail space, or any other taxable use).

 These industries will typically have a cost savings benefit from a predominant use study although the laws will vary from State to State regarding the specific industries.

-Contact us to see if a predominant use study will provide a cost-savings benefit for your company or call us at 346-241-0100 or 844-767-0037 with any utility sales tax exemption questions.
+Contact us to see if a predominant use study will provide a cost-savings benefit for your company or call us at 346-241-0100 or Toll Free at 844-767-0037 with any utility sales tax exemption questions.